What is stress?

 We may feel out of control and overwhelmed.
 This is when we tend to experience stress responses.
 This may happen over a long period of time or in short bursts.
 Excessive levels of stress have been shown to lead to burnout, a state of complete mental and physical exhaustion.

-- Drink sensibly – some people use alcohol to improve their mood but the effect is only temporary, so keep within the recommended limits of 14 units per week.
+Drink Sensibly: Some people are tempted to use alcohol to improve their mood, but effect is only temporary.
+Make sure you keep within the recommended limits of 14 units per week.
+Find out more on the alcohol page.

 If you’re struggling with your mental health, it’s important you seek some help from your GP.
 If it’s affecting your ability to work, speak to your manager to see if a referral to Occupational Health is appropriate.
 You can contact our EAP for free and confidential support 24/7, 365 days a year.